-Why you’ll love this simple sweet potato crusted quiche
+The best sweet potato crusted quiche

 Breakfast and brunch food is my absolute favorite.
 Sometimes the tastiest options lean towards the unhealthier side, but this nutritious and simple spinach mushroom & feta quiche will blow you away.
 It is so good for you and is packed with protein to fuel you for the day ahead.

 One of the best parts of this quiche recipe is that the crust is made from tender roasted sweet potatoes.
 Not only does this make the dish healthier, but it also adds the perfect hint of sweetness.
-I mean who doesn’t love a good roasted sweet potato?!
+I mean, who doesn’t love a good roasted sweet potato?!

 Another reason you’ll love this recipe is that it is so easy to make, is perfect for meal prep breakfast, and allows you to serve breakfast to the whole family in one dish.
-Also if I haven’t mentioned it already, it tastes so AMAZING that you will not even miss the typical quiche crust.
+Also, if I haven’t mentioned it already, it tastes so AMAZING that you will not even miss the typical quiche crust.
 The eggs, mushrooms, spinach, and feta flavors combine so well I could actually eat this every morning!

-This gluten free feta quiche with a sweet potato crust calls for minimal and fresh ingredients that are all good-for-you.
+This gluten-free feta quiche with a sweet potato crust calls for minimal and fresh ingredients that are all good-for-you.
 From organic eggs to almond milk, here is what you will need to make this new breakfast favorite: